• Skip to primary navigation

 • Allow the it to cool in the tin for 10 minutes then cool on a wire rack.

 • Enjoy the banana bread warm by itself, toasted, with butter, dairy free yoghurt or even with ice cream!
-Store leftovers in an airtight container at room temperature for 3 days, in the fridge for 5 days or in the freezer for up to 1 month.
+Store leftovers in an airtight container at room temperature for 3 days, in the fridge for 5 days or in the freezer for up to 1 month (note 3).
 However, it usually doesn't last that long!

 Notes

-2. If you don't have access to blueberries, you can use raspberries, chopped strawberries, even vegan chocolate chips or simply omit.
-If you don't add extra fruit, your baking time will be shorter (and your loaf will be a little smaller).
+2. If you don’t have blueberries, you can use raspberries, chopped strawberries or even vegan chocolate chips or rolled oats!
+Or simply enjoy the banana bread without any extras.
+If you don’t add extra fruit, your baking time will be shorter (and your loaf will be a little smaller).

 Did you Make this Recipe?Rate it & leave your feedback in the comments section below, or tag @rainbownourishments on Instagram and hashtag #rainbownourishments!